franknmungai/react-hackathon/docs/08-highlighting-options.md

 While this approach will work, as we add more features and state values to our game, we will also have to pass in more props down to our components.
 To avoid this, we will use another state management solution by React called the Context API.
 It allows us to share state values between components without having to pass them around through _props_.
 This will help us manage more values in state such as candidate cells, game over status, captured pieces and more, without passing in more _props_ to our _Board_, _Cell_ and _Piece_ components.

-To get started let's create a new folder in `src` and name it `context`.
+To get started create a new folder in `src` and name it `context`.
 In the context folder, create a new file `GameContext.js`.

 ```
 ├───assets